rancher/docs/content/rancher/v2.x/en/project-admin/istio/_index.md

 ## View Traffic Graph

 Rancher integrates Kiali Graph into the Rancher UI.
-The Kiali graph provides a powerful way to visualize the topology of your service mesh.
+The Kiali graph provides a powerful way to visualize the topology of your Istio service mesh.
 It shows you which services communicate with each other.

 To see the traffic graph for a particular namespace:

 1. From the **Global** view, navigate to the project that you want to view traffic graph for.

-1. Select **Service Mesh** in the navigation bar.
+1. Select **Istio** in the navigation bar.

 1. Select **Traffic Graph** in the navigation bar.